A Family of LZ78-based Universal Sequential Probability Assignments: Introduction

 Also of interest in universal modeling of individual sequences is mixture distributions under Dirichlet priors.
-Gilbert \cite{gilbert1971codes} was among the first to describe such a model for encoding i.i.d. sources with unknown distribution via an additive perturbation of the empirical distribution.
-This model, as proven by \cite{cover1972admissibility}, is a Bayesian scheme under a Dirichlet prior.
-Further exploration of a Bayesian sequential probability assignment under the Jeffreys prior in \cite{krichevskiyTrofimov1981} yielded the Krichevskiy-Trofimov estimator for universal encoding. \cite{merhavFeder1998Universal} contains a broader discussion of these probability models, in the context of both individual sequence and probability source modeling.
-As an alternative to the Krichevskiy-Trofimov mixture, \cite{ingber2006FSM} presents an explicit finite-state machine formulation that achieves the same asymptotic log likelihood with far less memory.
+Gilbert \cite{gilbert1971codes} was among the first to describe such a model for encoding i.i.d. sources with unknown distribution via an additive perturbation of the empirical distribution, which is Bayesian scheme under a Dirichlet prior \cite{cover1972admissibility}.
+Similarly, a Bayesian sequential probability assignment under the Jeffreys prior in \cite{krichevskiyTrofimov1981} yielded the Krichevskiy-Trofimov estimator for universal encoding. \cite{merhavFeder1998Universal} contains a broader discussion of these probability models, in the context of both individual sequence and probability source modeling.
+As an alternative to the Krichevskiy-Trofimov mixture, \cite{ingber2006FSM} presents an explicit finite-state machine formulation.

-More recently, LZ78-based universal lossy compression algorithms have arisen.
-A universal rate-distortion code was proposed in \cite{yang1996lossy}, where the members of the reconstruction codebook were ordered by their LZ78 codelength.
+More recently, the LZ78-based universal lossy compression algorithms have arisen.
+A universal rate-distortion code was proposed in \cite{yang1996lossy}, where the reconstruction codebook is ordered by LZ78 codelength.
 A possibly more computationally-efficient variation was described in \cite{merhav2022universalrandomcodingensemble}, which uses a randomly generated codebook, with the codewords drawn with log likelihood equal to the LZ78 codelength (up to a constant).
 In \cite{merhav2024LossyCompressionLimits}, fundamental limits of such universal lossy compressors are established.
 Recent efforts have also been made to understand the finite-state redundancy of LZ78, \eg, \cite{jacquet2014limiting,jacquet:hal-03139593}.
+In addition, the use of compressors for tasks such as classification.
+The first LZ-based universal classification scheme was Ziv-Merhav cross parsing \cite{zivMerhav1993CrossParsing}, which uses how many phrases a sequence can be parsed given a reference sequence as a measure of universal relative entropy.
+Ziv-Merhav cross parsing has been successfully used in several domains, including biometrics identification \cite{coutinho2010ECG}, document similarity \cite{Helmer2007MeasuringTS}, and genomics \cite{pratas2018primate}.
+An LZ77-based scheme is proposed in \cite{benedetto2002Language}, which concatenates test sequences to the training sequence and then compresses.
+LZ78 has also been used for similar tasks, for instance determining cellular phone location \cite{bhattacharya2002leziUpdate} and smart home device usage \cite{gopalratnam2007activeLeZi}.